MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/RAS-Gateway-High-Availability.md

 If BGP routing is enabled for the connection, then BGP peering is initiated by RAS Gateway - and routes are exchanged between on-premises and cloud gateways.
 The routes that are learned by BGP (or that are statically configured routes if BGP is not used) are sent to Network Controller.
 Network Controller then plumbs the routes down to the Hyper-V hosts upon which the tenant VMs are installed.
 At this point, tenant traffic can be routed to the correct on-premises site.
 Network Controller also creates associated Hyper-V Network Virtualization policies that specify gateway locations, and plumbs them down to the Hyper-V hosts.

 ### <a name="bkmk_ike"></a>High Availability for IKEv2 S2S
 A RAS Gateway in a pool consists of both connections and BGP peering of different tenants.
-Every pool has â€˜Mâ€™ active gateways and â€˜Nâ€™ standby gateways.
+Every pool has ‘M’ active gateways and ‘N’ standby gateways.

 Network Controller handles the failure of gateways in the following manner.